Yin Yoga - Path to inner peace

 Yin Yoga - the path to inner peace

-It is estimated that yoga has been around for over 3,500 years.
-During this time, many different styles and directions have developed.
-One style that is increasingly being mentioned in magazines and online is yin yoga.
+Yoga is estimated to have existed for over 3,500 years.
+In that time, many different styles and movements have developed.
+One style that is increasingly being mentioned in magazines and online is Yin Yoga .
 Have you ever heard of it?
 Meditative, gentle, calm - if that sounds good to you, then you should take a closer look.
-Here we explain what yin yoga is all about, where it originated and, above all, what effect this style can have on your body and mind.
-Roll out your mat, because at the end we will show you exercises to get you started with Yin Yoga.
-Namasté - glad you're here.
+Here we explain what Yin Yoga is all about, where it originated, and, above all, what effect this style can have on the body and mind.
+Roll out your mat, because at the end we'll show you exercises to help you get started with Yin Yoga.
+Namaste - we're glad you're here.

 2. yin yoga: effects on the mind and body

-3. yin yoga for relaxation - what you should look out for
+3. Yin Yoga for relaxation - what you should pay attention to

 5. try Yin Yoga: Prevent back pain & mental blockages

-Surely"yin and yang" also means something to you?
-Basically, these two terms stand for opposites that complement each other; for example, darkness and sun.
-From a yoga perspective, yang can be seen as strength, the muscular part of the body, and yin as connective tissue and joints, relaxation.
-The yoga teachers Paul Grilley and Sarah Powers wanted to create a balance to the dynamic, away from the powerful yoga styles - this is how yin yoga developed.
-The aim is therefore to achieve deep relaxation.
+Surely "Yin and Yang" means something to you?
+Essentially, these two terms represent opposites that complement each other; for example, darkness and sun.
+From a yoga perspective, Yang can be seen as strength, as a muscular part of the body, and Yin as connective tissue and joints, as relaxation.
+Yoga teachers Paul Grilley and Sarah Powers wanted to create a balance to the dynamics beyond the powerful yoga styles – this is how Yin Yoga developed.
+The goal is therefore to achieve deep relaxation.

-This makes it one of the calmest types of yoga.
-And while in power or vinyasa yoga you change the asanas quickly in conjunction with your breathing, in this practice you hold them for three to five minutes - or even longer.
-The long hold ensures a more intensive stretching of the fascial tissue around the muscles, bones and organs.
-The exercises are usually performed lying down or seated and target the back, hips or legs.
+This makes it one of the most peaceful forms of yoga.
+While in Power or Vinyasa Yoga you quickly change asanas in sync with your breathing, in this practice you hold them for three to five minutes – or even longer.
+The long holds ensure a more intense stretch of the fascia tissue surrounding muscles, bones, and organs.
+The exercises are usually performed lying down or sitting down and target the back, hips, or legs.

 During the Yin practice, you should approach your own inner life, taking into account your individual anatomy.
 You should engage with your emotions, surrender to them and learn new things about yourself.
 You don't have to be active yourself, but are to a certain extent a passive observer.
 Let things happen and be as they are... relax.
 As with any style of yoga, it is important that you always listen to your body, do not exceed your individual limits and sink into the poses at your own pace.